epthed/GhostSystem-web/README.md

 # ghostsystem-web

 This is the frontend for GhostSystem.
-Is hosted at https://ghostsystem-web.herokuapp.com
+It's hosted at https://ghostsystem-web.herokuapp.com

 All music is copyright Karl Casey @ White Bat Audio

 ## Project setup
 ```
-yarn install
+npm install
 ```

 ### Compiles and hot-reloads for development
 ```
-yarn serve
+npm serve
 ```

 ### Compiles and minifies for production
 ```
-yarn build
+npm build
 ```

 ### Lints and fixes files
 ```
-yarn lint
+npm lint
 ```

 ### Customize configuration